antistatique/drupal-timesup/README.md

 * Highly extendable code-base system using ChainResolver design pattern.

+* Enable or disable resolvers using configuration settings.

 ## Defaults exposed cache tags

 The system will store the last run of every periodicity (daily, weekly, ...)